top of page

 What is your artistic background?

-I’ve enjoyed writing since I was little and became interested in poetry in my teens.
-I studied English Language and Literature & Philosophy in my undergrad, during which I took some creative writing workshops, and my first published poem was in my school’s literary journal.
-I really enjoy the process of trying to describe the complexity and nuance of an experience with inventive language; it keeps me in the role of observer, taking in my environment and noticing small details.
+I’ve enjoyed writing and literature since I was little and became interested in poetry in my teens.
+I studied English Language and Literature & Philosophy in my undergrad, and my first published poem was in my school’s literary journal.
+I really enjoy the process of trying to describe the complexity and nuance of an experience with inventive language; it keeps me in the role of observer, taking in my environment, noticing small details, and making connections.
 Poetry is a means for me to process and articulate these observations and experiences for my own understanding, but also to express them in a creative way that resonates outside of myself.

 Name some of your favourite films/books/albums/works of art.

 One of the first books I fell in love with was Tom Robbins’ Even Cowgirls Get the Blues—it’s full of fantastical metaphors and light-hearted philosophical insights that got me hooked on Robbins and his amusement park of a mind.
-I really appreciate his witty and clever writing, and how he tempers it with a goofiness that shows he doesn’t take life too seriously.
+I really appreciate his clever insights, and how he tempers them with a goofiness that shows he doesn’t take life too seriously.

 In sharp contrast, I read Simone Weil’s Gravity and Grace during a time underscored by a lot of change.
 It’s much more reflective and confronting than Robbins’ writing in its discussion of themes like love, evil, the self, violence, and their relation to spirituality.
 Weil lived a remarkable life as a social and political activist (and mystic!).
 I greatly admire her selflessness and dedication toward pursuing truth and justice.